ks-sakamoto/SwitchBot/README.md

 # SwitchBot System

 This project is a SwitchBot system that allows you to control a physical switch using an iPhone via Bluetooth Low Energy (BLE).
-The system consists of an ESP32 microcontroller, a servo motor, and a web interface using WebBluetooth.
+The system consists of an ESP32 microcontroller, a servo motor, and a BLE communication using nRF Connect or LightBlue.

 ## Table of Contents